govuk-one-login/central-sre-security-hub-cfn/README.md

 ### Directory structure - integration

 The integration folder has everything neccersay to deploy the service catalog infrastructure into the `di-devplatform-service-catalog` AWS account.
+Service Catalog products and portfolios are deployed with the secure pipelines, but the portfolios are shared using terraform as this allows for the sharing with an entire OU or organisation.
+A cloudformation template gives the deployment role the permissions to allow sharing.

 ## Licence
 [MIT License](LICENSE)